yuanhaowang1213/imaging_sim/doc/experiment.md

 EE50 and RMS metrics are recorded in [metrics.csv](../out/sweep_N/metrics.csv) and ploted ![](../out/sweep_N/metrics_vs_N.png)

-**Observation**: The convergence begins around N ≥ 1600, where the RMS and EE50 values stabilize to ~0.045 mm and ~0.021 mm, respectively — indicating sufficient ray sampling density for accurate PSF estimation.
+**Observation**: The convergence begins around N ≥ 1600, where the RMS values stabilize to ~0.045 mm and ~0.021 mm, respectively — indicating sufficient ray sampling density for accurate PSF estimation.
 To get better simulation, we choose N=3200 for the rest of experiments.

 ### Wavelength Sweep